CoboGlobal/cobo-waas2-js-sdk/docs/TransactionsApi.md

   'coboId': "20231213122855000000000000000000", // String | Cobo ID
   'transactionId': "f47ac10b-58cc-4372-a567-0e02b2c3d479", // String | Unique id of the transaction 'transactionHash': "239861be9a4afe080c359b7fe4a1d035945ec46256b1a0f44d1267c71de8ec28", // String | Transaction hash
-  'type': new CoboWaas2JsApi.TransactionType(), // TransactionType | The type of a transaction 'status': new CoboWaas2JsApi.TransactionStatus(), // TransactionStatus | The status of a transaction 'walletId': "f47ac10b-58cc-4372-a567-0e02b2c3d479", // String | Unique id of the wallet 'chainId': "ETH", // String | Unique id of the chain 'tokenId': "ETH_USDT", // String | Unique id of the token 'assetId': "USDT", // String | Unique id of the asset 'minCreatedTimestamp': 1635744000, // Number | The minimum transaction creation timestamp in Unix epoch seconds 'maxCreatedTimestamp': 1635744000, // Number | The maximum transaction creation timestamp in Unix epoch seconds 'sortBy': "timestamp", // String | Field of sort by
+  'type': [new CoboWaas2JsApi.TransactionType()], // [TransactionType] | The type of a transaction 'status': [new CoboWaas2JsApi.TransactionStatus()], // [TransactionStatus] | The status of a transaction 'walletType': new CoboWaas2JsApi.WalletType(), // WalletType | The wallet type.  - `Custodial`: Custodial Wallets  - `MPC`: MPC Wallets  - `SmartContract`: Smart Contract Wallets  - `Exchange`: Exchange Wallets
+  'walletId': ["null"], // [String] | Unique id of the wallet 'chainId': ["null"], // [String] | Unique id of the chain 'tokenId': ["null"], // [String] | Unique id of the token 'assetId': ["null"], // [String] | Unique id of the asset 'vaultId': "f47ac10b-58cc-4372-a567-0e02b2c3d479", // String | Unique id of the mpc vault 'projectId': "f47ac10b-58cc-4372-a567-0e02b2c3d479", // String | Unique id of the mpc project 'minCreatedTimestamp': 1635744000, // Number | The minimum transaction creation timestamp in Unix epoch seconds 'maxCreatedTimestamp': 1635744000, // Number | The maximum transaction creation timestamp in Unix epoch seconds 'sortBy': "timestamp", // String | Field of sort by